Volunteering in Marine Conservation or Research

 To help get you started I have provided a list below of organisations and projects that have a proven record in delivering scientific/conservation results or come highly recommended as training opportunities.

 This Heritage Lottery Funded project is a partnership of institutions around the UK utilising citizen science to understand the diversity of UK shores.
-Training and equipment is provided free of charge by CoCoast scientists and you can be confident that all data you collect is used in real scientific research.
+This project has now finished but it is worth checking out the website to see some of the great things achieved by volunteers.

 Sea Watch Foundation is the UK’s principal cetacean monitoring charity.
 Based in Newquay, Wales, SWF provides internship opportunities as well as opportunities to get involved with a regional sightings network so you can monitor whales and dolphins in your home region.
 SWF hosts the National Whale and Dolphin Watch in the first week of August each year with events taking place across the UK.